MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days-faq.md

     We have received high interest in this event and have a maximum capacity for the event.
 For this reason, we’re asking that all developers interested complete this [application](https://aka.ms/MRDevDayApplication) so that we learn more about what you’re working on and why you’re interested.

-* **I am in MRPP (Mixed Reality Partner Program).
-Can I send my team?**

-    We’re glad you are interested in Mixed Reality Dev Days!
-Due to high interest and limited space, we encourage you to select one team member to apply, namely one of your mixed reality engineers, developers or designers.
-If there’s room for more of your team to attend, we will be sure to let you know.
-If you have any questions, please email [Nancy Li](mailto:nancli@microsoft.com).

 * **I was told I should attend.
 How do I apply?**

     Please complete this [application](https://aka.ms/MRDevDayApplication) by noon Pacific Time (PST), April 5, 2019.